Can I Use Bluetooth Headphones or a Headset with Xbox One?

-But here’s the problem: You can’t connect a bluetooth headset or headphones to your Xbox One.
+But here’s the problem: You can’t connect a bluetooth headset or headphones directly to your Xbox One.

 The reason is quite simple – the Xbox One does not support bluetooth.
 Why Microsoft would pass on Bluetooth support when it’s competitor, Sony’s Playstation 4, has it?
 Nobody will ever know (here are a bunch of people trying to figure it out).